 We have been working on this relentlessly for the last couple of months and we are thrilled to announce that we are now LIVE on the Airbnb Experiences website and App.
-We currently have three dinners scheduled: 18th and 25th of November, then 16th of December and next year on the 3rd and 17th of February.
+We currently have four dinners scheduled: 2nd and 16th of December and next year on the 3rd and 17th of February.
 We will add more dates later.
 We will surprise you with a staple of the French cuisine repertoire, with a twist, and we will be matching the wines - mostly French - in a cheeky sort of way.
 We can accomodate up to 6 guests, but we accept individual bookings obviously, which makes it for a much more interesting mix of people and conversations.
 To give you an example, on our rehearsal dinner, we had two Belgian, one being vegetarian, an Aussie who knows his wine, his American wife who is gluten intolerant, and my Persian neighbour, a political refugee and a happy builder in Australia.
 It was a great evening!
 So, come and join me for a great time!

 After the success of our first class on August 5th, The Essential Ingredient Cooking School in Rozelle has kindly offered us to run at least two new classes over the next six months.
 More will be scheduled in 2018.